simon2016bht/simon2016bht.github.io/_page/bg_day.md

 # Playing Board Game on Special Days
 *Date: April 9 2024*

 **This list compiles accessible board games tailored to special occasions.
-Many of these games are readily available online.**
+Most of these games are readily available to play online.**

 New Year / Jan 1 / Koi-Koi